-The various myths and misconceptions about German Shepherds often generate a lot of worrying and unnecessary concern.
+The various myths and misconceptions about German Shepherds Puppy Checklist to buy often generate a lot of worrying and unnecessary concern.
 Since these are trendy dogs, people who do not know them usually love to give their input.
 Below, we explain the most common theories about German Shepherds and how to deal with them.

 Why Does My German Shepherd tilt its head?

 There are different sets of reasons why we can find a German Shepherd head tilt.
 This can even be the beginning to solve some of these dogs’ ailments and offer them better well-being.

 On most occasions, these dogs tend to tilt their head to be able to detect some sounds.
 This happens because they are a breed of dogs that have excellent hearing like most dogs.
 However, there are some specific situations in which they want to hear better.